EMERALD POOLS TRAIL

 Hiking Guide Photos 1 2 3

 One of the most convenient and fun places to take in a rainstorm is the Emerald Pools area.
 While the Emerald Pools waterfalls are typically barely a trickle during the dryer months, a good rain can quickly bring the waterfalls to life.
+Take great care when exploring in the rain as the streams may become dangerous and impassible.

 Emerald Pools flash flood photo (Zion National Park) -- © 2014 Joe Braun Photography